girijapathi1994/UCMBlog/README.md

-# UCMBlog where we can post our own blogs
+# UCMBlog where we can post our own blogs dev